SANEF Condemns Arrest of Sunday Times Reporters

-The South African National Editors’ Forum (Sanef) is deeply perturbed by the detention and arrest of two Sunday Times reporters by prison authorities in KwaZulu-Natal.
+The South African National Editors’ Forum (SANEF) is deeply perturbed by the detention and arrest of two Sunday Times reporters by prison authorities in KwaZulu-Natal.

 On 15 November the two reporters visited the Durban Westville during visitors’ hours in an attempt to conduct an interview with the convicted drug-dealer, Sheryl Cwele.
 The reporters presented their identity documents to prison officials and proceeded to a meeting with Cwele, who refused to grant them an interview but exchanged pleasantries with the journalists.